OpenDSA/OpenDSA/RST/en/Glossary.rst

       A :term:`graph` whose :term:`edges <edge>` each are directed from one of its defining :term:`vertices <vertex>` to the other.

+   discriminator
+      A part of a :term:`multi-dimensional search key`.
+      Certain tree data structures such as the :term:`bintree` and the :term:`kd tree` operate by making branching decisions at nodes of the tree based on a single attribute of the multi-dimensional key, with the attribute determined by the level of the node in the tree.
+      For example, in 2 dimensions, nodes at the odd levels in the tree might branch based on the :math:`x` value of a coordinate, while at the even levels the tree would branch based on the :math:`y` value of the coordinate.
+      Thus, the :math:`x` coordinate is the discriminator for the odd levels, while the :math:`y` coordinate is the discriminator for the even levels.

    disjoint
       Two parts of a :term:`data structure` or two